-'Flexibility' and 'flexible work' are terms used to describe a wide range of work styles and employment practices.
-Broadly speaking, they include any employment which differs from the traditional nine to five full-time job.
-Getting the work-life balance right is increasingly important for many colleagues who have personal responsibilities and interests outside of work, and many people now want increased flexibility over and above other work-related benefits.
+Flexible working is a term used to describe a wide range of work styles and employment practices.
+Broadly speaking, it includes a pattern of employment which differs from the traditional nine to five full-time job.
+Getting the work-life balance right is increasingly important for many colleagues who have personal responsibilities and interests outside of work, and many people are seeking increased flexibility over and above other work-related benefits.
 As a result, flexibility in the way that colleagues undertake work can have a real and positive impact on the performance of individuals and teams.

-There are a number of reasons why managers should consider moving away from traditional patterns of work, and be open to considering flexibility in work patterns:
+There are a number of reasons why managers should be open to considering flexibility in work patterns:

-- the changing academic cycle of a year;
+- Changing workload demands across the academic year;

 - the need to cover a working day that is increasingly outside the traditional nine to five in line with the demands of ‘customers’;